TauLabs/TauLabs/README.md

 * flight/target - the location of the board targets (e.g. flight/targets/freedom)
 * flight/PiOS - contains the drivers
 * flight/Modules - the flight control logic, broken into modules that communicate via UAVObjects
+* flight/tests - unit tests for some components of the flight code
 * ground - contains the GCS code
 * androidgcs - contains the ground control software for android